 - No interruption to fire and emergency response vehicles.

 - No traffic impacts to the community & the Town of New Windsor.

 - Meets all county zoning setbacks.

 The New Windsor Quarry Expansion and Limestone Transport project will replace the Union Bridge Quarry and provide over 220 million tons of limestone to the cement plant in Union Bridge.
-Lehigh has designed the mining operations and the limestone transport system as state of the art.
+Heidelberg Materials has designed the mining operations and the limestone transport system as state of the art.
 The mining approach for this property will represent todays best mining practices by utilizing “concurrent reclamation” methods.